framecreative/wordpress-boilerplate/README.md

 git clone https://github.com/framedigital/wordpress-boilerplate.git mycoolwebsite
 ```

-you can then enter the project name into the setup.sh script when prompted
+Enter the project name into the [setup.sh script](#setup--first-run-helper-script) when prompted

 When configuring homestead or your dev environment you should aim for the project name
 as the website url and db name - `mycooolwebsite.dev` and `mycoolwebsite` respectively.